Step 5 Construction of the bell

 Second layer

 Before you finally put the layers in place, you first make a test fit.
-On a flat surface you put the layers together without glue.
+On a flat surface you put the layers together.
 Test that the screws will be tight.
 They should not be too loose, but certainly not too tight either.
 If necessary, you can drill out the hole a bit, or use other plugs.

 The second layer is laid on top of the first with cement mortar 1:5 (1 part portland cement to 5 parts sand).
 Height of the mortar layer is 9 mm.

-Place the four concrete blocks on the mortar one by one and glue the corners.
-With the help of clamps you press the parts exactly into place.
+Place the four concrete blocks on the mortar one by one and screw them together, without glue.
 Measure the two diagonals to make sure it's exactly square.
 If necessary, use the large clamp to correct.
-Once everything is square and level, tighten the stainless steel screws.

 Now cover the top of the firebox with Superwool.

-Glue them together and secure with screws.
-Make 9 mm high spacers from iron and replace those of 10 mm with these; the concrete blocks will rest on these spacers.
+Secure the blocks with screws.
+Make 9 mm high spacers from iron and replace those of 10 mm with these; the concrete blocks will rest on these spacers (fig 3).

 1 part clay powder mixed with 1 part fine sand, and then mixed with water.
 Use masking tape to get it nice and tight.